Nadezhda-97/calculator/README.md

 # Calculator

 A simple web calculator using HTML, CSS and JavaScript.

-The calculator performs 4 basic mathematical operations: addition, subtraction, multiplication and division.
+The calculator performs 4 basic mathematical operations:
+* addition
+* subtraction
+* multiplication
+* division